alok7kumar/Spring-ORM/README.md

 ---

-## This is for the learning purpose
+## This project is created for the learning purpose